msh100/rtcw/README.md

 NOQUERY              | Disable status queries         | Disabled, set to `true` to enable.
 MAXCLIENTS           | Maximum number of players      | 32
-MOD                  | The mod to run, either `osp` or `rtcwpro`. | `osp` AUTO_UPDATE          | Download the `latest` RtcwPro release from Github and latest configuration set on startup? | Disabled, set to `true` to enable.
+MOD                  | The mod to run, either `osp` or `rtcwpro`. | `osp` AUTO_UPDATE          | Download the `latest` RtcwPro release from Github and latest configuration set on startup? | Enabled, set to `false` to enable.
 SETTINGSURL          | The git URL (must be HTTP public) for the RTCW settings repository.
 If defined, the server will always fetch this on startup, regardless of the `AUTO_UPDATE` value. | https://github.com/msh100/rtcw-config.git
+SETTINGSBRANCH       | The git branch for the RTCW settings repository. | `master`

 ### Configuration parameters for the default `SETTINGSURL`